 The Learn More button should take the recipient to a landing page or a blog.
 So here is an example landing page.

 First, notice that we are using video to educate the recipient.
 I’m a big believer in using video because it’s an engaging and easy way to convey complex topics.
 And with video, you’re able to keep somebody’s attention for a much longer period of time.

 Typically, our videos are no longer than three to five minutes and each covers just one specific topic.
 They are meant to provide enough information for the recipient to clearly understand the topic and how it might apply to them, but not provide a full dissertation or replace a call with you, their accountant.

 You want to provide readers with a path to learning more.
 Below the video, we offer a white paper with more information, but what you really want is for the recipient to contact you.
 You’re the true path to learning more.

 So below the video is a “let’s talk” section.
 The recipient can call you or they can reply to the email you sent or they can fill out the form which immediately gets sent to you.

 With this strategy, you’re sending an email to your clients about specific topics that can add value to their lives.
 You’re sending one or two emails a month and staying top of mind.
 Your clients can read your blog or watch your video and get a solid overview of a topic.
 Your client can then decide whether or not it’s a fit for them and whether or not they want to engage with you on that topic.
 And then it’s super easy for them to get in touch with you.

 That’s really the easiest way to stay in touch with your clients, stay top of mind, educate them and generate more conversations, which leads to better serving in your clients while generating more revenue for your firm.

-Get actionable content emailed to your inbox once a week.
+Get actionable content emailed to your inbox every month.